-If designers are to gain meaningful agency within this framework, we need to meet it on its own terms and beginto adapt our practices to become similarly continuous and contingent.
-Such an adaptation challenges the scope and standing of the disciplines that shape the built environment while simultaneously offering the chance for design practice to become an immanent capacity that is embedded in the urban landscape, rather than confined to the spatial and temporal scopes of a particular project.
+If designers are to gain meaningful agency within this framework, we need to meet it on its own terms and adapt our practices to become similarly continuous and contingent.
+Such an adaptation would challenge the scope and standing of the disciplines that shape the built environment.
+Simultaneously, it offers the chance for design practice to become an immanent capacity that is embedded in the urban landscape, rather than confined to the spatial and temporal scopes of a particular project.

-Embracing this capacity would require working within the processes of continuous monitoring and continuous deployment that define software and so form the operating logic of the smart city.
-While this would, at first, appear to require a radical departure from existing practices, both computational design and landscape architecture each present distinct models for how to design between the real and the real-time.
+Embracing this capacity would require working within the processes of continuous monitoring and continuous deployment that define software and thus form the operating logic of the smart city.
+While this would (at first) appear to require a radical departure from existing practices, both computational design and landscape architecture present distinct models for how to design between the real and the real-time.

 These calls are grounded in an understanding of how to design with systems that are literally living – most notably plants.
-Here, the nature of biological growth presents a fundamental and unique form of indeterminacy.
-It presents a live matter whose 'growing dynamic disables the fixity of form',4 and an organic tectonics (or 'viridics'),5 that require any realisation of design intent to embrace contingency in its planning alongside actions that are exerted in-place and over time.
+Here, the nature of biological growth presents a fundamental and unique form of indeterminacy: a live matter whose "growing dynamic disables the fixity of form",4 and an organic tectonics (or 'viridics')5 that require any realisation of design intent to embrace contingency in its planning alongside actions that are exerted in-place and over time.
 This concern with designing the dynamic is not new territory for landscape architects, or architects.
-Instead, a focus on vegetation serves to highlight a common limitation in the pursuit of formation over form: that the expression of process is rarely employed on site and in response to a coextensive context.
+Instead, a focus on vegetation serves to highlight a common limitation in the pursuit of formation over form: that the expression of process is rarely employed on-site and in response to a coextensive context.
 If the orchestration of dynamic behaviours is confined to representations that precede construction, or are fixed in pre-planned maintenance schemes, they presume a limited and linear trajectory rather than a responsive tie between designed and emergent patterns of growth.6

-For landscapes, urban or otherwise, the mechanics of emergence are not just strategies for pursuing form, function and fabrication, but are instead a prominent capacity inherent to the medium in which designs are realised.
-The task of cultivating those capacities, however, would be augmented if the use of computation as a record of design intent could interface with its use as a record of urban conditions.
-To unite the two roles would allow for the evaluation and evolution of a design to become more meaningfully performance-driven given the surfeit of data derived from ongoing occupation, the opportunity to evaluate performance incrementally, and the ability to deploy design changes iteratively and experimentally.
-Vertically integrated practices, such as WeWork7 or Disney,8 offer examples of how this process of design research can hone design intuition.
-While they operate in a (comparatively) narrow spatial context, and through a customer-service relationship, each is able to employ live spatial data to inform design models, and ongoing design projects, that shape space over the short and long term.
+For landscapes, urban or otherwise, the mechanics of emergence are not just strategies for pursuing form, function and fabrication; they are a prominent capacity inherent to the medium in which designs are realised.
+The task of cultivating these capacities could be greatly augmented if the use of computation as a record of design intent could interface with its use as a record of urban conditions.
+Uniting the two roles would allow for the evaluation and evolution of a design to become more meaningfully performance-driven given the surfeit of data derived from ongoing occupation, the opportunity to evaluate performance incrementally, and the ability to deploy design changes iteratively and experimentally.
+Vertically-integrated practices, such as WeWork7 or Disney,8 offer examples of how this process of design research can hone design intuition.
+While they operate in a (comparatively) narrow spatial context and employ a customer-service relationship, each company is able to employ live spatial data to inform design models that, in turn, directly inform ongoing design projects over the short and long term.

-This tie also offers a chance to more easily integrate the immediate responses of a continuous practice of design with the more elongated contingencies of longer-term design direction.
-Allowing the models that define the latter practice to be updated by the realities of the former practice provides a way for design intent to continue to develop over lesser or greater time-frames without privileging the spatial or temporal scales of either.
-Both the virtual landscapes of persistent game worlds, and the model of the 'garden as laboratory', 10 present different implementations of the same process of patching, or pruning, emergent events in service of a more abiding agenda.
+This tie also offers to more easily integrate the immediate responses of a continuous practice of design with the more elongated contingencies of longer-term design direction.
+Allowing the models that define the latter practice to be updated by the realities of the former provides a way for design intent to continue to develop over lesser or greater time-frames without privileging the spatial or temporal scales of either practice.
+Both the virtual landscapes of persistent game worlds, and the model of the 'garden as laboratory',9 present different implementations of the same process of patching, or pruning, emergent events in service of a more abiding agenda.

 A continuity of purpose between these different scales of action, in turn, can bridge the gap between the 'inhouse' design practitioners of local authorities and those procured for the demands of more extensive projects.
 To better extend design practice across these roles is to better navigate between the opportunities of the present and future state of the city – a middle ground that requires greater ﬂexibility given the uncertainties posed by climate change and urban growth.
 These trials ask designers to impart resilience and adaptation in the urban landscape at the same time as our existing means of practice limit a more comprehensive pursuit of these ends.

-Alongside its threats to privacy and polity,9 the smart city model challenges the role of the architectural professions as the purveyors of spatial intelligence, and the role of the built environment as a cornerstone of urbanism.10 As data becomes big, its conclusions become more amenable to machinic, rather than disciplinary, interpretation.
-As data becomes incessant, its implications become more amenable to short cycles of action rather than partitioned planning.
-Both shifts place us at a comparative disadvantage to technology companies, as it is their medium that orchestrates a network urbanism.
+Alongside its threats to privacy and polity,10 the smart city model challenges the role of the architectural professions as the purveyors of spatial intelligence and the role of the built environment as a cornerstone of urbanism.11 As data becomes big, its conclusions become more amenable to machinic, rather than disciplinary, interpretation.
+As data becomes incessant, its implications become more amenable to short cycles of action rather than partitioned planning processes.
+Both shifts place us at a comparative disadvantage to technology companies as it is their medium that orchestrates a network urbanism.